-More than one but not more than four students may purchase, for a fee, a single blue parking disk for up to four vehicles.
+For carpooling, more than one but not more than 4 students may purchase, for a fee, a single blue parking disk for up to 4 vehicles.

 Staff and students may purchase a disk for more than one vehicle provided they are owned by the same person.

-Student parking disk holders in residence are entitled to park in designated areas on the campus near their respective residences and within the grounds of off-campus residences.
+Student parking disk holders in residence may park in designated areas near their respective residences and within the grounds of off-campus residences.
 These students may also park in unmarked bays on any campus.

 Student disk holders in Smuts and Fuller Halls may not park on the Upper Campus except in the designated parking area.

 Red and yellow parking disks are valid for a calendar year.
-Student parking disks will be issued for a calendar year and remain valid until March 1 of the next calendar year.
+Student parking disks are issued for a calendar year and remain valid until March 1 of the next calendar year.